THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
 <div style="max-height: 250px; overflow-y: auto;">
 <ul>
+  <li>05/2026: One paper about VLM copyright protection is accepted by IJCV.</li>
   <li>04/2026: One paper about physical backdoor attack is accepted by Pattern Recognition.</li>
   <li>04/2026: Our paper on LLM copyright protection has been accepted for Oral presentation at WWW 2026.</li>
   <li>03/2026: I am invited to serve as the Technical Program Committee for IEEE S&P 2027.</li>